 Our funding focus is on registered charities in the Edmonton Area who focus on hunger, shelter and accessibility.
 We believe access to these human necessities support individuals and families in reaching their fullest potential.

 Hunger - charities and programs that provide food for individuals and families that otherwise would not have access to adequate nutrition.

 Shelter - organizations that provide shelter for people who need safety from harmful situations or warm place to sleep even for a night.

-Accessibility - initiatives focused on helping individuals access services or programs to meet their basic needs and reach their full potential.
+Accessibility - initiatives focused on helping individuals to meet their basic daily needs through programs or services.